 We currently employ eleven full-time employees.
-We anticipate hiring a number of additional full-time employees.
+We anticipate hiring a number of additional full-time employees following the completion of our initial public offering.
 We believe that our relations with our employees are good.
 None of our employees is a member of any union; however, the employees of Marriott working at our Courtyard Manhattan/Fifth Avenue hotel are currently represented by a labor union and are subject to a collective bargaining agreement.